 Maung said he believes Kamayut was targeted for its coverage of protests against the military’s February 1, 2021, coup and previous human rights reporting on the Rohingya refugee crisis and the military’s abuses.
 The military junta has cracked down on Myanmar’s independent media, detaining and sentencing dozens of journalists, according to those sources and CPJ research.

 Hanthar was severely beaten around the head, burned on his belly, thighs, and buttocks with lit cigarettes, and made to kneel on ice while his hands were cuffed behind him during interrogations, the intermediary and Maung told CPJ.

-Maung, an American national, was released and deported to the United States on June 15, as CPJ has reported.
+Maung, an American national, was released and deported to the United States on June 15, 2021.
 Hanthar previously worked as a local producer for various international news organizations, including ABC, CNN, NPR, and NHK, according to Maung.

-The Ministry of Information did not reply to CPJ’s emailed request for comment sent in late November 2021 on Hanthar’s legal status and the accusations that he was tortured in custody.
+The Ministry of Information did not reply to CPJ’s emailed request for comment on Hanthar’s convictions, health, and the accusations that he was tortured in custody sent in late 2023.